Manoj-bg/tonik-task/README.md

 - npm run dev
 - php artisan serve

-# If DB Not seeded
+# If DB not seeded
 - php artisan db:seed --class=UsersSeeder
 - php artisan db:seed --class=BooksSeeder

-# Defaut Admin Credentials
+# Defaut admin credentials
 Email: admin@example.com
 Password: Admin@123

-# Defaut User Credentials
+# Defaut user credentials
 Email: user@example.com
 Password: User@123

-# if want to add new user can done via registeration page
+# If want to add new user can done via registeration page

-# Unit test case written only for Add a book as admin, Borrow a book as user, Return a book as user and adding a review as user
+# Test case written only for Add a book as admin, Borrow a book as user, Return a book as user and Adding a review as user
 php artisan test